ibm-cloud-docs/vpc/file_storage_vpc_replication.md

 After you created a file share, you can set up replication.
 You can create a replica share in another zone of the same region.

 Based on the replication schedule, the service pulls data from the source file share to the replica file share.
 You can choose how often you want to sync changes from the source share to the replica.
-You can specify hourly, daily, weekly, or monthly replication schedule conveniently in the UI.
+You can specify an hourly, daily, weekly, or monthly replication schedule conveniently in the UI.
 Or, you can specify replication by using a `cronspec` expression in the UI, from the CLI, with the API or Terraform.
 Replications must be scheduled at least 1 hour apart.

 When a replica share is created, the first replica contains the data of the entire share.
 Thereafter, only the changes that occurred after the previous replication are added.